 *The University Office of Global Programs is committed to making its websites accessible to all users.
 As such we are currently developing a new course equivalency database which will launch in Academic Year 2014-2015.
 In the meantime if you require an accessible version of the course equivalency information provided for this program please contact firstname.lastname@example.org.

 Successful applicants will satisfy the pre-requisites established by the program.

 You must submit a housing application by the specified deadline.
 All accommodation is within walking distance or close to one of the many public transportation routes.
 Students share a furnished flat or live in a hall of residence.
 Some residence halls offer apartment-style housing, which students share with New Zealand students and other international students.
 Some halls have mandatory meal plans, while others have optional meal plans or kitchens for preparing your own meals.

 Housing costs in New Zealand can vary significantly between the different housing options.
 Students are responsible for researching the different housing opportunities in order to choose their best option.
-See the notes section of the budget sheet for more details on the varying costs.
+Review the notes section of the Budget Sheet for more details on the varying costs.

 Financial Aid & Scholarships

 Penn State students studying through Education Abroad can use most components of their existing financial aid packages toward the cost of study abroad.
 This may include federal and state grants, VA educational benefits, federal student loans, and University scholarships and grants.
 Notable exceptions include work-study awards and some athletic scholarships.